vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

 * `PhotoPhase` - To remove the Photo Phase Wallpaper
 * `PhotoTable` - To remove the Photo Table Wallpaper
 * `PicoTTS` - To remove the Stock PicoTTS
+* `PrintServiceStock` - To remove the Stock Print Service Recommendation Service _(automatically removed when Google Print Service Recommendation Service is installed)_
 * `SimToolKit` - To remove the Stock SimToolKit
 * `Studio` - To remove the Stock Movie Studio
 * `SykoPath` - To remove SykoPath Layers Manager _(found in certain ROMs)_